caioanalyst/PBI_sales_analytics_dashboard/README.md

 This project consists of performing an analysis on sales data of a fictitious company that sells products in all corners of the world.

+This project was developed in a Data Science Academy course: https://www.datascienceacademy.com.br

 The purpose of this project is to extract information about the company's sales data that products marketed in all corners of the world.
 The 5 questions below must be answered:

 • Question 1 - What is the total amount sold?